 The actual cave is too fragile to allow visitors, and so an exact replica was built called Grotte Chauvet 2.
 Built to educate visitors about the Paleolithic era, there is an entire complex of exhibitions to visit about the lives of these prehistoric humans.

-Another prehistoric cave complex called Lascaux is also on the UNESCO world heritage list, however it too is not open to visitors.
+Other prehistoric cave complexes called Lascaux and Grotte Cosquer are also on the UNESCO world heritage list, but similarly it is the replicas that are open to visitors.
 You can read more about visiting Grotte Chauvet 2 here.

 8. Mont-Saint-Michel